Sociocultural Norm Similarities and Differences via Situational Alignment and Explainable Textual Entailment: Experiments and Evaluation

-Prior work in interpretability distinguishes between \textit{Pipeline} (input $\rightarrow$ output, output $\rightarrow$ explanation) and \textit{Joint Self-Rationalizing} models (input $\rightarrow$ output + explanation). \citet{wiegreffe-etal-2021-measuring} has shown that joint model rationales are more indicative of labels; following this and \citet{https://doi.org/10.48550/arxiv.2205.12404}, we fine-tune a joint self-rationalizing T5 model in multiple settings.
-Extending on \citet{chakrabarty2022flute} and leveraging the text-to-text framework of T5 \cite{2020t5} as well as the benefits of instruction-based models \cite{sanh2021multitask, wei2021finetuned}, we use the following instruction for a given American social norm (P) and Chinese social norm (H): \begin{quote} \textit{Does the sentence \textbf{{"P"}} entail, contradict or have no relation to the sentence \textbf{{"H"}}?
-Please answer between \textbf{{"Entailment"}} or \textbf{{"Contradiction"}} or \textbf{{"No Relation"}} and explain your decision.} \end{quote} We input the above instruction into the encoder of T5 and train to predict the output label followed by an explanation.
-To summarize, we test the following models: \begin{itemize} \item \textbf{DREAM} \cite{gu-etal-2022-dream}: an elaboration model that uses T5 to generate details about the input that improves the model's prediction.
-Here, we test the DREAM-FLUTE (social-norm) variant \cite{https://doi.org/10.48550/arxiv.2210.16407}, which uses SocialChemistry rules-of-thumb as elaborations to provide an answer containing a label and an explanation; we hypothesize that providing social norms as input can lead to better results with this model.
-We use this system off-the-shelf by slightly modifying the instruction and providing 10 examples to evaluate in a few-shot setting. \item \textbf{FLAN-T5-XL} \cite{https://doi.org/10.48550/arxiv.2210.11416}: an enhanced version of the T5 \cite{2020t5} 3B model fine-tuned on more than 1000 tasks, including e-SNLI \cite{NEURIPS2018_4c7a167b}.
-We provide 10 examples from our dataset to evaluate the model in a few-shot setting. \item \textbf{T5-eSNLI}: a T5 3B model fine-tuned on the e-SNLI \cite{NEURIPS2018_4c7a167b} dataset.
-We fine-tune for two epochs with a batch size of 4096 (with 268 total steps) and an AdamW optimizer with a learning rate of $5e-05$.
+\begin{itemize} \item \textbf{DREAM} \cite{gu-etal-2022-dream}: an elaboration model that uses T5 to generate details about the input.
+Here, we test the DREAM-FLUTE (social-norm) variant \cite{https://doi.org/10.48550/arxiv.2210.16407}, which uses \textsc{SocialChemistry} rules-of-thumb as elaborations to provide an answer containing a label and an explanation.
+We evaluate this model in a 10-shot setting. \item \textbf{FLAN-T5-XL} \cite{https://doi.org/10.48550/arxiv.2210.11416}: an enhanced version of the T5 \cite{2020t5} 3B model fine-tuned on more than 1000 tasks, including e-SNLI \cite{NEURIPS2018_4c7a167b}.
+We evaluate this model in a 10-shot setting. \item \textbf{T5-eSNLI}: a T5 3B model fine-tuned on the e-SNLI \cite{NEURIPS2018_4c7a167b} dataset.
+We fine-tune for two epochs with a batch size of 4096, with 268 total steps, and an AdamW optimizer with a learning rate of $5e-05$.
 We take the longest explanation per example in e-SNLI, as our data contains only one reference explanation.
-This leaves us with 549,367 training and 9,842 validation examples. \item \textbf{T5-SocNorm}: a T5 3B model fine-tuned on our Social Norm Explainable NLI dataset.
+This leaves us with 549,367 training and 9,842 validation examples. \item \textbf{\{mT5, T5\}-SocNorm}: a T5 3B model fine-tuned on our Social Norm Explainable NLI dataset.
 We fine-tune for 20 epochs with a batch size of 256 (with 140 total steps) and an AdamW optimizer with a learning rate of $5e-05$.
-Note that our training set of 2,000 examples (see Table \ref{table:datasplit}) is \textit{274 times smaller} than e-SNLI. \end{itemize}
+Note, here, that our training set of 2,000 examples (see Table \ref{table:datasplit}) is \textit{274 times smaller} than e-SNLI.
+We fine-tune a mT5 model in the same setting to explore how multilingual pretraining may impact in multicultural social norm understanding. \end{itemize}